Cathariostachys madagascariensis: Ecology

 It is the main food source for several species of bamboo lemurs, the only primates to subsist principally on bamboo.
 The destruction of the C. madagascarensis habitat due to slash and burn agriculture and over harvesting of natural stands has drastically reduced the range of both the greater bamboo lemur and especially the golden bamboo lemur.
 It is unknown how the lemurs can process the high amounts of cyanide, particularly in its growing shoots, without any harm.

 Taxonomy

+It was originally classified as a new species of Cephalostachys by Aimée Camus in 1925, published in the Bulletin de la Société Botanique de France.
+The differentiating features are as follows: